radeonxray/UFO-Exam/README.md

 On the positive side of _static typing_:

-Yes, more work and time is required, but the benefits are a solid, stable and consistent code base and project structure, as well as great support for growing your code- and team-size.
+Yes, more work and time are required, but the benefits are a solid, stable and consistent code base and project structure, as well as great support for growing your code- and team-size.
 _TS_ is quite popular right now, supports a lot of popular frameworks and offers great support for future _JS_ features and tools.

 If you don't want to totally convert to _TS_ there are other options to switch your _JS_-project to _static typing_.